jmadinlab/habtools/cran-comments.md

 The one note pertains to the size of the package: installed size is  5.2Mb

+## v1.0.7
+Fixed URLs in readme and citation files

 ## v1.0.6
 Minor update, adding citation